build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 We also need to create some infrastructure for our jobs to run.
 For the purposes of this tutorial, we're only going to create one set of resources.
 In a production environment, you could easily create an additional set of resources and change your workflows to run in different accounts or environments.

-- EMR Serverless application - We'll EMR 6.9.0 with Spark 3.2.1
+- EMR Serverless application - We'll use EMR 6.9.0 with Spark 3.2.1
 - S3 buckets - This will contain our integration test artifacts, versioned production releases, and any job output
 - IAM role - We'll create a single IAM role that can be used by our GitHub Action with a limited set of permissions to deploy and run Spark jobs